-This selection switches between Serial Port 1 and Serial Port 2.
+This selection switches between Serial Port 1,2,3 or 4.
 Use the up/down arrow box to select the port or position the cursor inside the text box and type the number directly into the box.

 Baud Rate

 Use the combo box to select the Baud Rate from the list of selections.